sjbennett123/polarlarp/content/camps/racoon_creek_state_park_camp_1.md

 | Sunday   | 9:57AM–4PM |      |

 ### Walmart
+There is also a 24 hour Walmart for anyone needed last minute supplies.

 - **Address**: 2028 N Ctr Ave, Somerset, PA 15501
 - **Hours**: 6am - 11pm